arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is Kanban?
 * What is the biggest difference between Agile and Waterfall?
 * Being a team manager, how would you deal with the problem of having too many meetings?
+* How would you manage a very late project?

 ####[[↑]](#toc) <a name='algorithms'>Questions about logic and algorithms:</a>